mwouts/flocon/README.en.md

 ## A bit of Arithmetic

-The Koch Flake is well known for its mathematical properties.
+The Koch snowflake is well known for its mathematical properties.
 At each stage, its perimeter and area increase ... but not in the same proportions!

 Let's imagine that the initial triangle has sides of length 7.29cm (we will be able to divide 7.29 many times by 3, hence this choice!)
 At each step, the number of sides of the snowflake is multiplied by 4, and each side becomes 3x shorter.